 NIH limits the size of grant application attachments to 35 MB.

 To keep file sizes down, use image compression such as JPEG or PNG.
 The maximum size of images should be approximately 1200 x 1500 pixels using 256 colors.

 - Attachment Filenames

-Do not use ampersand (&) in filenames.
-Keep filenames to 50 characters or less (including anyspaces between words).
+Keep filenames to 50 characters or less (including any spaces between words).

 eRA systems can only support single spaces between words in filenames.
 For example, 'abc def.pdf' with two spaces between 'abc' and 'def' will result in an error, while 'abc def.pdf' with a single space will not.

-All attachments in an application should have unique filenames.
+All attachments in an application must have unique filenames.

 - Disable all security features in the PDF document.